I may earn a commission if you click on links in this post and make a purchase.

 Yarrow (Achillea millefolium) can stop bleeding and disinfect wounds.

-You’ll need a total of 1/2 cup of fresh chopped herbs for this recipe.
-Use a mixture, but the exact ratio isn’t important.
+Use a mixture of the herbs mentioned above, but the exact ratio isn’t important.
 Again, use what’s on hand and generally most needed for your family.

 All herbal healing salves start with an herbal oil infusion.
-There are a couple of different ways to do this infusing.
+There are a few different ways to do this infusing.
+You can choose which method works for you.

 You’ll want to put an inch or two of water in the bottom of the double boiler or sauce pan.
 Bring the water to a boil.

-In the top of the double boiler, add the 1/2 cup of chopped herbs and 1 Cup of oil (any liquid oil will work: sweet almond oil, grapeseed, olive, etc.).
+In the top of the double boiler, add the 1/2 cup of chopped herbs (or 1/4 cup dried herbs) and 1 Cup of oil.
 Turn the heat down so that the water remains at a simmer but not a full rolling boil, place the top on top and keep the oil warming for 30 minutes.

 The purpose is to keep the oil hot but not quite simmering or frying.
 Keep it heating for a full 30 minutes.